SymphonicTanning/EarlyCovid/README.md

 There's a prescription-only version of Vitamin D, calcifediol, which is much faster acting.

+### Quercetin
-Quercetin - Displays a broad range of antiviral properties which may interfere at multiple steps - virus entry, virus replication, protein assembly.
+Quercetin displays a broad range of antiviral properties which may interfere at multiple steps - virus entry, virus replication, protein assembly.
 These therapeutic effects may be augmented by the co-administration of vitamin C. There has been at least one study which